Skip to Content

 A roll and a shimmy means: “I’m itchy” or “I’m masking my smell.”

 Ever notice your pup roll over in the grass and wiggle around?
-He could be trying to scratch an itch he can’t reach.
+They could be trying to scratch an itch they can’t reach.
 But some dogs — usually dogs with a prey drive like terriers, retrievers, shepherds, and hounds — have an instinct to mask their scent with a stronger scent.
 Unfortunately, that can sometimes mean rolling in something especially stinky!
 This may not be fun for Pet Parents, but it’s totally normal doggie behavior.

 Some dogs are just born this way — the back roll is a behavior unique to them.
 If that’s the case with your canine, cue the belly rubs!